 - Cyber Security Skills

 Cyber Security Job Description Sample

-Our company is seeking a highly-motivated and qualified cyber security professional with an in-depth understanding of cyber security methodologies and an analytical mind.
-You'll be responsible for having meticulous attention to detail, delivering on tight deadlines, working comfortable under pressure, and having remarkable problem-solving skills.
+Our company is seeking a highly-motivated and qualified cybersecurity professional with an in-depth understanding of cybersecurity methodologies and an analytical mind.
+You'll be responsible for having meticulous attention to detail, delivering on tight deadlines, working comfortably under pressure, and having remarkable problem-solving skills.
 Successful candidates must display an exceptional understanding of technology infrastructures using Data Loss Prevention, Firewalls, IDS/IPS, Security Audits, VPN, and Web-Proxy.
 Top candidates are comfortable working with a broad range of security problems, troubleshooting, and technologies of the network.